All Products

 3. Paste and run the copied command to import the migration source.

-After you run the command, a message similar to Import Source Server [s-bp19rlidl3mwuptc****] Successfully! appears, which indicates that the migration source was imported successfully.
+If you receive a message similar to Import Source Server [s-bp19rlidl3mwuptc****] Successfully!, the migration source has been successfully imported.

-If the command fails to run, see What do I do if the command fails to run when I import a Windows migration source from the command line?.
+If the command fails to run, see What do I do if a command fails to run when I import a Windows migration source by using the command line?.

-1. Configure the parameters as prompted and copy the activation code command.
+1. Configure the parameters as prompted and copy the activation command.

 The following table describes the parameters.